 My mum drove to Tamworth Hospital to be treated as our town’s hospital didn’t have the services to assist – but it was an hour away.
 I can still remember dozing off in the car (more than likely going into a coma) and mum kept saying “Sylvia, stay awake!
 Don’t fall asleep!” trying to keep me alert while driving.
 I spent a week in the hospital and was taught by the nurses how to do my needles.

 I have always been a fitness enthusiast and have led an active lifestyle.
 I competed in my first fitness competition in September 2014 which required over three months of strict dieting, training and 110% dedication.
 This preparation was sometimes a challenge with my type 1 diabetes, mainly due to the risk of hypos.
 I didn’t place, but I was honoured to receive the Luke Wood achievement award in recognition of competing with type 1 diabetes.
-I will be competing again with NABBA/WFF at the Sydney Grand Classic in the bikini division.
+Following this I competed in the NABBA/WFF Sydney Grand Classic in the bikini division and placed third.

 In 2018 I competed in the Sparke Helmore Triathlon.
 My goal of competing in the event was to inspire other diabetes and show that despite having this condition, you can still lead an active lifestyle and participate in sporting events such as a triathlon.
 I chose to compete in the Enticer Race and thoroughly enjoyed the experience, I had a smile on my face the entire time!
 I wanted to complete the race without having to stop due to diabetes (such as a hypo etc) and achieved this on the day.
 I did stop during the transitions to quickly check my BSL and make sure this was within an acceptable range.
 I ended up coming 4th place within my division and was extremely happy with this result.
 I am now looking for my next challenge!